The Struggle for the Blessing

-When I was a graduate student at USC, I frequented a nearby supermarket with a deli inside to get lunch.
+When I was a graduate student at USC, I frequented a supermarket with a deli inside to get lunch.
 Once when I was standing in line, a young man ahead of me, about my age, was dismayed to find that he had forgotten his wallet.
 It was a sandwich and drink; I offered to pay.
 He protested, and I insisted.
-I paid for both our lunches and as we left the checkout counter, he stopped me – I thought to thank me.
-What he did say next, I did not see coming.
+I paid for both our lunches and as we left the checkout counter, he stopped me - I thought to thank me.
+What he did say next I did not see coming.

-“I am a Brahmin,” he declared.
-I sized him up quickly – truly, a fine looking Indian - tall, handsome, and graceful in bearing.
+"I am a Brahmin," he said.
+I sized him up quickly - truly, a fine looking Indian - tall, handsome, and graceful in bearing.
 If anyone could exemplify a young Brahmin, this would be the guy.

 I am open to mystery, so I thought to myself, "Why not?"
 His deportment was so regal, so confident that he seemed to be exactly the kind of person who could dispense blessings.

 That momentary feeling, as our eyes locked in some kind of metaphysical embrace, has stayed with me.
 Something about the randomness of the moment made it feel more real than, for example, the blessing that I received from my rabbi at my Bar Mitzvah.
-As I think about it, I am not sure that my rabbi saw himself as the kind of man who could channel God’s blessings.
-Or maybe at 14 I was just too young to absorb it.
+As I think about it, I am not sure that my rabbi saw himself as the kind of man who could channel God's blessings.
+Or maybe at 14 I was just too young and callow to absorb it.
 Whatever the case, the Brahmin at the supermarket certainly saw himself that way.

 The Chasid in me (and maybe the Reform rabbi in me) says that the tradition may not be enough.
 I think we need to reach down inside ourselves with blessings of truth.
 Our children are never too old not to need the blessing and guidance of their parents, if the parents are the kind of people who can offer such.
 When one lacks parents with the inner stature to offer such blessings, I think we have to find people in life who can.
 And even if you have such parents, we need the blessings of others anyway.

 In honor of this Torah portion, perhaps we can look at our lives and see whom we can bless, to whom we can offer a word of sterling affirmation from deep within, and to find a way to offer that word.
-Perhaps we can find the part of ourselves that does feel worthy of a blessing, and work on healing that wound.

 We don't have to wait for someone to buy us a sandwich.